The Derived Auslander-Iyama Correspondence: Introduction

 Let $X=\operatorname{Spec}R$ be the formal neighbourhood of an isolated compound Du Val (=cDV) singularity over the field of complex numbers, that is $R$ is a complete local three-dimensional hypersurface with an isolated singularity whose generic hyperplane section is a Du Val/Kleinian singularity.
 The class of cDV singularities was introduced by Reid~\cite{Reid81} who was motivated by their natural occurrence in the minimal model program for three-folds~\cite{KM98}.
 Suppose now that $X$ admits a crepant resolution (=smooth minimal model) $p\colon\tilde{X}\to X$.
 To this geometric setup, Donovan and Wemyss~\cite{DW16} associate a basic finite-dimensional algebra $\Lambda=\Lambda(p)$ -- the contraction algebra -- that controls the non-commutative deformations of the exceptional fibre of $p$, see~\cite{Wem23} for a survey of the state of the art.
 Donovan and Wemyss made the following remarkable conjecture~\cite{DW16,Aug20a}: \begin{quote} Let $R_1$ and $R_2$ be isolated cDV singularities that admit crepant resolutions $p_1\colon\tilde{X}_1\to X_1$ and $p_2\colon\tilde{X}_2\to X_2$ with corresponding contraction algebras $\Lambda(p_1)$ and $\Lambda(p_2)$.
 Then, the $\CC$-algebras $R_1$ and $R_2$ are isomorphic if and only if the contraction algebras $\Lambda(p_1)$ and $\Lambda(p_2)$ are derived equivalent. \end{quote} The Donovan--Wemyss Conjecture is considered the most important open problem in the context of the Homological Minimal Model Program~\cite{Wem18}.
 It is known that derived contraction algebras of a given isolated compound Du Val singularity are derived equivalent~\cite{Wem18,Dug10}.
 In the appendix, Keller explains how to reduce the remaining implication of the Donovan--Wemyss Conjecture to the validity of the following statement: \begin{quote} Let $R$ be an isolated cDV singularity that admits a crepant resolution $p\colon\tilde{X}\to X$ and $\sg(R)=\DerCat[b]{\mmod{R}}/\operatorname{K}^{\mathrm{b}}(\proj{R})$ its singularity category with its canonical DG enhancement $\sg_{dg}(R)$.
-Then, up to quasi-equivalence of DG categories, $\sg_{dg}(R)$ is uniquely determined by the following properties: \begin{itemize} \item The algebraic triangulated category $\dgH[0]{\sg_{dg}{R}}=\sg(R)$ has finite-dimensional morphism spaces and split idempotents. \item There exists a $2\ZZ$-cluster tilting object in $\sg(R)$ whose graded endomorphism algebra is isomorphic to the algebra of Laurent polynomials $\Lambda(p)[\imath^{\pm1}]$, $|\imath|=-2$. \end{itemize} \end{quote} The above statement is a special case of \Cref{thm:dZ-Auslander_correspondence}, and hence the remaining implication of the Dononvan--Wemyss Conjecture follows, see the appendix for details.
+Then, up to quasi-equivalence of DG categories, $\sg_{dg}(R)$ is uniquely determined by the following properties: \begin{itemize} \item The algebraic triangulated category $\dgH[0]{\sg_{dg}(R)}=\sg(R)$ has finite-dimensional morphism spaces and split idempotents. \item There exists a $2\ZZ$-cluster tilting object in $\sg(R)$ whose graded endomorphism algebra is isomorphic to the algebra of Laurent polynomials $\Lambda(p)[\imath^{\pm1}]$, $|\imath|=-2$. \end{itemize} \end{quote} The above statement is a special case of \Cref{thm:dZ-Auslander_correspondence}, and hence the remaining implication of the Dononvan--Wemyss Conjecture follows, see the appendix for details and also our survey article~\cite{JKM24}.
+We also mention that, two years after the first version of this article was posted in the arXiv, an independent proof of the Donovan--Wemyss Conjecture was obtained by Karmazyn, Lepri and Wemyss~\cite{KLW24}.
+Their proof also leverages the relationship between DG and $A_\infty$-algebras and is more direct; however, it does not yield the kind of uniqueness results that follow from \Cref{thm:dZ-Auslander_correspondence} (such as~\cite[Thm.~5.2.4]{JKM24}) for it occurs in a different algebraic context more closely related to the geometric setup described above.